campudus/vertx-json-schema-validator/README.md

     }
 ```

 * `key` - This is a key for this schema which is later used to define which schema should be used to check your JSON against.
-The key is optional.
-If you don't define a key, the key will be generated as: `schema<index>` where `index` is the position in the array of this schema.
+The key is a must have.
+If you don't define a key, you cant't deploy the module.
 * `schema` - This is the JsonSchema Object which describes your JsonSchema (see http://json-schema.org/)

 ###Example Configuration